Embed lived experience through the Lived Experience Advisory and Action Group (LEAG) to drive change

 What we are curious about:

-• How to meaningfully involve children and young people with cancer and their families – sharing power to achieve greater impact.
+• How to meaningfully involve children and young people with cancer and their families, including sharing power to achieve greater impact.

 • How to build community engagement and prioritise equity across the children and young people's cancer system.

-• How to avoid tokenism and ensure lived experience is influential.
+• How to avoid tokenism and ensure lived experience has influence.

-• How we employ targeted universalism, working alongside those who experience the greatest inequity.
+• How to employ targeted universalism, working alongside those who experience the greatest inequity.

 What we want to see happen:

-• By working together, we want to drive system wider relationships to reduce the burden on children, young people and their families.
+• More joined-up system relationships that reduce complexity and burden for children, young people and families.

 Why is this important?